wkurzius/textbook-notes/calc-for-ap-larson/3-1-extrema-on-an-interval.md

 $\blacksquare$
 {: .qed}

 Did you look at the graph for the example?
-You should, because there's something strange about the point $(0,0)$: despite it being a critical point, it is neither a relative maximum or minimum.

-Finding relative maxima and minima is something for later.
+You should, because there's something strange about the point $(0,0)$: despite it being a critical point, it is neither a relative maximum nor a minimum.
+Finding relative maxima and minima is something for later, but this is worth pointing out now so you are aware of a possible pitfall.

-[^1]: there are also referred to as local and globals
+[^1]: They are also referred to as local and global.